frkn-dev/site/README.md

 - [Prisma ORM](https://www.prisma.io/docs/orm/overview/introduction/what-is-prisma)
 - [FSD](https://feature-sliced.design/ru/docs/get-started/overview) folder structure

-### API

-The API documentation is maintained in OpenAPI format in the `shared/api/schema.yaml` file.
-TypeScript types are [generated](https://www.npmjs.com/package/openapi-typescript) with the command `npm run api`.

 ### DB

 Run migrations when the schema changes.
 For local development, use Docker with PostgreSQL and pgAdmin (`localhost:5050`).
 Connection parameters are in `docker-compose.yml`.